intel/auto-round/README.md

 Additionally, symmetric quantization tends to perform poorly at 2-bit precision.

 **AutoAWQ Format**: This format is well-suited for asymmetric 4-bit quantization on CUDA devices and is widely adopted within the community, only 4-bits quantization is supported.
-Asymmetric quantization typically improves accuracy but may reduce inference speed.
 It features specialized layer fusion tailored for Llama models.

 ## Model Inference